NTTDATA-EMEA/serverless-demo/poll-tweet-state/README.md

 ```
 $ make deploy
 ```
-After successful deployment you will find two lambda functions in your AWS dashboard together with a relevant DynamoDB table.
+After successful deployment you will find two lambda functions `read` and `update` in your AWS dashboard together with a relevant DynamoDB table.

 ### Initial Setup